 - Further knowledge of inequity within the larger educational community and develop skills to become agents of change.

 For the most up to date information on the sequence of courses, please refer to the student handbook.

 The EdD program of studies consists of a total of 72 graduate semester hours.
-The program is designed for practicing school psychologists who are interested in obtaining a doctoral degree with a focus in data based decision making and systems change in the schools or a mental health focus providing additional courses to obtain an LPC (Licensed Professional Counselor) credential.
+The program is designed for practicing school psychologists who are interested in obtaining a doctoral degree with a focus in District Administration, with a Director of Special Education endorsement, or becoming an Advanced Practitioner, with an LPC/LCPC certification.
 This program is designed as a cohort model with entering students moving through the program together.